-A summary of the 2020 nitrate-nitrite violations is presented below along with historic data.
-Nitrate MCL violations have decreased significantly in Nebraska since 2010.
+A summary of the 2022 nitrate-nitrite violations is presented below along with historic data.
+Nitrate MCL violations have decreased in Nebraska since 2012.
+The last 3 years are showing an increase in MCL violations.
+This can be attributed to many factors.
+The last several years have been very dry, drought like, conditions which typically lead to increase in contaminant levels in groundwater.

-Nitrate-Nitrate Violations 2020
+Nitrate-Nitrate Violations 2022

 Violation Number of Violations Number of Systems % of Systems with Violations

-MCL - 10 mg/l 40 18 1.4%
+MCL - 10 mg/l 54 27 2.0%

-Monitoring 6 4 0.3%
+Monitoring 2 2 0.2%

-Public Notification Rule 2020
+Public Notification Rule 2022

 Public Notification is required if a PWS receives a MCL, Monitoring, or acute violation.
-There were no systems in violation of the PN Rule.
+There were five systems in violation of the PN Rule.

-Rule Number of Violations Number of Systems Public Notification Rule 1 1
+Rule Number of Violations Number of Systems Public Notification Rule 5 5

-Consumer Confidence Rule 2020
+Consumer Confidence Rule 2022

 The CCR Rule requires all community water systems to prepare and distribute a brief annual water quality report summarizing information regarding source water, detected contaminants, compliance, and educational information.
-There were no systems in violation of the CCR Rule.
+There were zero systems in violation of the CCR Rule.